kkarra/SGDNodeExample/README.md

 Navigate to the application in your browser at http://localhost:3000, or http://localhost:3000/api to see the example API response.

+## For SASS
+you must install ruby and rubygems, then:
+    $ sudo gem install sass

 ## Using Grunt

 To compile CSS using SASS, run: